wikiwi/value-loader/README.md

 # Value Loader for Webpack

 Like [val-loader](https://github.com/webpack-contrib/val-loader) but runs file in a child compiler.
+Works with babel and TypeScript.

 ## Usage